davidusb-geek/emhass/docs/config.md

 - eta_ch: The charge efficiency.
 Defaults to 0.95.
 - Enom: The total capacity of the battery stack in Wh.
 Defaults to 5000.
 - SOCmin: The minimun allowable battery state of charge.
 Defaults to 0.3.
-- SOCmax: The minimun allowable battery state of charge.
+- SOCmax: The maximum allowable battery state of charge.
 Defaults to 0.9.
 - SOCtarget: The desired battery state of charge at the end of each optimization cycle.
 Defaults to 0.6.